The Neverending Story Tattoos

-If you were a child of the 80's and did not fall in love with "The NeverEnding Story", I don't want to know you.
+If you were a child of the 80s and did not fall in love with The Neverending Story, I don't want to know you.
 After my very first viewing of this 1984 adventure masterpiece, I was immediately hooked.
 I can't even count the number of times I rewound the movie to try to figure out what name Bastian was screaming into the wind.
 I wanted Falcor to be my pet dog.
 Atreyu was my future boyfriend.
 And if I couldn't physically become the Childlike Empress myself, I at least wanted her to be my sister.

-During my angsty teenage years, I took it to mean that Nothing is way worse than Something, even if that Something is unpleasant.
+During my angsty teenage years, I took it to mean that Nothing is worse than Something, even if that Something is unpleasant.
 When the Nothing of depression or loneliness consumes you, for example, it is vast and dark and endless.
-It is unbearable, even as it is being beared.
+It is unbearable, even as it is being borne.
 Anything would be better than emptiness.
 For years after stumbling upon the deeper meaning, I was fond of telling myself and others that I would rather feel pain than nothing at all.

-I am not alone in my obsession for "The NeverEnding Story".
-My love for this fantastical film that features actors who were never seen or heard from again is shared by many, and memorialized in flesh in many different ways.
+I am not alone in my obsession with The Neverending Story.
+My love for this fantastical film that features actors who were never seen or heard from again is shared by many and memorialized in flesh in many different ways.

 Gmork is an evil werewolf whose sole purpose is to track down and kill Atreyu.
 Gmork is a servant of The Nothing (who is not and cannot be seen).
 He is not far behind Atreyu throughout the length of the film.
 He nearly kills him in the Swamp of Sadness, but Falkor saves the day.
-He finally attacks Atreyu in Spook City, but does not succeed since he impales himself on a knife Atreyu improvised.
+He finally attacks Atreyu in Spook City but does not succeed since he impales himself on a knife Atreyu improvised.

 Morla, the Aged One, is a giant turtle who is often mistaken for a mountain.
-Engywook and Urgl are a couple of married, quarreling gnomes who live right near the Southern Oralce.
-Engywook is a scientist who has studied the Oracle for years, but never gotten close to it.
+Engywook and Urgl are a couple of married, quarreling gnomes who live right near the Southern Oracle.
+Engywook is a scientist who has studied the Oracle for years but never got close to it.

 The movie has so many great characters and nuances that can only be appreciated through viewing it firsthand.
-If you haven't already done so, get on it immediately (keeping in mind that it WAS an 80's film and thus taking it with a grain of salt).
+If you haven't already done so, get on it immediately (keeping in mind that it WAS an 80s film and thus taking it with a grain of salt).
 Then maybe we can be friends.